RootSoft/ONVIF-Java/KOTLIN.md

 ## Kotlin coroutines

 All the Kotlin functions provided are `suspend` functions.
 All the examples below assumes that you are inside a coroutine context.
 If not wrap your code inside a `suspend` function or `runBlocking{}`.
-I highly recommend to run those functions inside the [`IO`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-i-o.html) dispatcher since the calls are thread blocking.
+I highly recommend to run those functions inside the [`IO`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-i-o.html) dispatcher since these calls are thread blocking.

 ### Discovery
 Straight forward solution: